Properties Pane: Force Plates

 Serial*

-Number of active channels available in the selected device.
-For force plates, this defaults to 6 with channels responsible for measuring 3-dimensional force and moment data.
+The number of active channels available in the selected device.
+For force plates, this defaults to 6, with channels responsible for measuring 3-dimensional force and moment data.

 State

 Indicates the state that the force plate is in.
-If the force plate is streaming the data, it will be indicated Receiving Data.
-If the force plate is on standby for data collection, it will be indicated Ready.
+If the force plate is streaming data, the state is Receiving Data.
+If the force plate is on standby for data collection, the state is Ready.

 Size scale of the resultant force vector shown in the 3D viewport.